Unique bid auction: Paying a non-refundable fee

 Unique bid auction companies typically avoid calling the payment by the bidder an outright fee for the chance of winning an item, applying synonyms to elude the purpose of raising revenue from a collective pool of bidders that covers the cost of the auction item.

 Some businesses, rather than refunding the fee paid, provide something else in kind to distance themselves from being a lottery.
 In the New Zealand case Department of Internal Affairs v Hayes [2007], customers offered bids costing 99 cents for the chance to win a Peugot car.
 The company offered Pizza Hut discount coupons to the bidders.
-Although customers received an item of value, the bids were sent for the purpose of winning a car, and the refund was not identical to what had been offered, and was held to be a lottery.
+Although customers received an item of value, the bids were sent for the purpose of winning a car, and the refund was not identical to what had been offered, the auction was held to be a lottery.

 Other auction models offer rewards points, discounts and other bonuses.

 If no fee of any kind is required to bid, as with traditional auction models like eBay, the scheme is not a lottery because participants are not losing money or kind.